National Security Research Institute Seed Grants

 • Salary/fringe support for graduate or undergraduate research assistants; partial support for post-doc and civil service personnel and non-faculty P&A

-• Faculty or NSRI fellow salary support
+• Faculty salary support

 Not allowed (examples):